 View from Marjan Hill

 Today, explore more of Split with the help of an expert guide.
-A two-hour tour takes you through the Old Town section, where you'll see sights such as the Cathedral of St. Dominus, built in the fourth century, and a beautiful example of Romanesque architecture.
+A two-hour tour takes you through the Old Town section, where you'll see sights such as the Cathedral of St. Dominus, built in the fourth century and a beautiful example of Romanesque architecture.
 Be sure to climb the bell tower for amazing views of the city.
 Take a closer look at Diocletian's Palace, one of the best-preserved Roman buildings in the world, and visit Peristyle Square, which includes the 3,500-year-old sphinxes Diocletian brought back from Egypt.

 If you'd like to take the family on a nature excursion, visit Krka National Park.
-Accessible from the city of Šibenik, which is just 31 miles (51 km) from Split, this green oasis features more than 39 square miles (100 sq km) of terrain, with multiple species of fish, birds, and wildlife such as otters, wolves, and wildcats.
+Accessible from the city of Šibenik, which is just 31 miles (51 km) from Split, this green oasis spans more than 39 square miles (100 sq km) of terrain, with multiple species of fish, birds, and wildlife such as otters, wolves, and wildcats.
 You can enjoy the park at your leisure, letting the kids explore the crashing waterfalls and shaded trails, then have lunch at a nearby restaurant.

 Day 3: Croatian Family Cooking Class